Philip Herbert, 7th Earl of Pembroke: Suspect in the Murder of Sir Edmund Godfrey

-His last murder, final years, death
+His last murder, final years

-In 1680, John Aubrey noted that Pembroke had at Wilton "52 mastives and 30 grey-hounds, some beares, and a lyon, and a matter of 60 fellowes more bestial then they".
+In 1680, writer John Aubrey noted that Pembroke had at Wilton "52 mastives and 30 grey-hounds, some beares, and a lyon, and a matter of 60 fellowes more bestial then they".

 On 18 August 1680 Pembroke killed William Smeeth, an officer of the watch, following a drunken evening in a tavern at Turnham Green.
 On 21 June 1681, the grand jury of Middlesex again indicted him for murder.
 As Ormonde had warned him, he could not claim the privilege of peerage a second time, and he briefly fled the country.
 Remarkably, though, following a petition to the king signed by twenty-four of his fellow peers, he was granted a royal pardon.

+Death

 Pembroke died aged 30 on 29 August 1683 and was succeeded by his brother Thomas.
 Thomas petitioned the House of Lords to be allowed to sell some of his brother's estates in order to provide for his niece, Lady Charlotte.
 Philip was buried in Salisbury Cathedral.